-Do I Need a Special Visa or Permit for Xinjiang?
+Do I Need a Special Visa or Permit for Xinjiang in 2024?

-Is there a special visa or permit required to travel to Xinjiang in 2019?
-This is a question that I get quite a few times throughout the travel season and it seems that there might be conflicting information online.
+Is there a special visa or permit required to travel to Xinjiang in 2024?
+This is a question that I get quite a few times throughout the travel season (although Covid has pretty much killed any such season now) and there’s conflicting information online.
 I’d like to help set the record straight so you can understand exactly what you need to travel to Xinjiang, China.

 The questions get asked in a number of different ways, but it really boils down to one of these three: